Premiership of Rishi Sunak: Climate change

+Climate change conferences

-On 27 October, Sunak announced he would not attend the COP27 climate summit in Egypt "due to other pressing domestic commitments".
-On 2 November 2022, following pressure from MPs, environmentalist campaigners and others, Sunak announced that he would attend.
+On 27 October 2022, Sunak announced he would not attend the COP27 climate summit in Egypt "due to other pressing domestic commitments".
+On 2 November, following pressure from MPs, environmentalist campaigners and others, Sunak announced that he would attend.
 Sunak attended a reception held by King Charles at Buckingham Palace on 4 November.
 Sunak told the meeting of approximately 200 politicians and campaigners that the UK will continue with its environmental aims after the end of its COP 26 presidency.
 In his speech Sunak warned that as climate change ravages the planet there will be more human suffering and that because of inaction, people risk giving their children a desperate inheritance.
-Sunak also paid tribute to King Charles's longstanding work for the environment.
+Sunak also paid tribute to King Charles' longstanding work for the environment.

 On 7 November at the COP 27 summit, Sunak launched The Forest and Climate Leaders' Partnership (FCLP), building on a policy called the Glasgow Climate Pact, originally started at COP 26.
 The partnership aims to halt and reverse deforestation by 2030, bringing 26 countries and the European Union together.
 These countries account for 60% of global GDP and over 33% of the world's forests and together with private funding, the partnership has total funds of $23.8bn.
 Sunak said in his speech to the Forest and Climate Leaders' Summit that the world's forests have been undervalued and underestimated, yet were one of the natural wonders of the world.
 He then asked attendees to build upon what had already been achieved to secure an incredible legacy for generations to come.
 The FCLP will hold annual meetings and starting in 2023, it will publish an annual Global Progress Report that includes independent assessments.

+Coronation of Charles III and Camilla

+Sunak attended the coronation of Charles III and Camilla on 6 May 2023 in his capacity as prime minister, along with all living former prime ministers and his wife Akshata Murty.
+The following day, Sunak hosted a coronation lunch outside 10 Downing Street, which was attended by volunteers, Ukrainian refugees and youth groups, and U.S. First Lady Jill Biden.

+Immigration

+In 2019 the Conservative Party and Boris Johnson pledged to reduce net migration below 250,000 per year, but Sunak said in 2023 that the priority was not to reduce legal immigration but to stop illegal immigration.
+Nearly 30,000 undocumented migrants crossed the Channel in small boats to the UK in 2023.
+Long-term net migration to the United Kingdom (the number of people immigrating minus the number emigrating) reached a record high of 764,000 in 2022, with legal immigration at 1.26 million and emigration at 493,000.
+Of the 1,218,000 legal migrants coming to the UK in 2023, only 10% were EU Nationals.